dustdustinthewind/IntralismQoLMod/README.md

 ### Working on
 - Test Map from current time
-- Add Shift key modifier to BPM scroll to scroll faster.

 ### Bugs To Squash (mod bugs on top, vanilla bugs on bottom)
 - There's a "Play Test Map" button that doesn't do anything yet.
 Mod Bug.
 The first part of an upcoming feature.